kaijagahm/kaijagahm/README.md

 ### Hi there 👋

 I'm Kaija (rhymes with Maya).
 I'm a biologist and data scientist.
-Currently, I'm a first-year PhD student in the Pinter-Wollman lab at UCLA, working on the movement ecology and social behavior of vultures.
+Currently, I'm a first-year PhD student in the Pinter-Wollman lab at UCLA, studying the movement ecology and social behavior of vultures.

 I have a B.S. in E&EB (Ecology & Evolutionary Biology) from Yale, where I studied wood frog tadpoles for my thesis [project](https://github.com/kaijagahm/BurstSpeed).
 I investigated whether a tradeoff between development rate (e.g. how fast the tadpole gets bigger and grows legs) and performance (e.g. how fast the tadpole startle-swims ~~when it gets attacked by a predator~~ when you poke its tail with a stick) could help explain countergradient variation in development rate.
 If you want to learn more, [I gave a talk](https://drive.google.com/file/d/1CxEaJEx65V1qLG2tahUCO8qabylamchG/view?usp=sharing).
 The results are published [here](https://onlinelibrary.wiley.com/doi/abs/10.1002/jez.2434).
 Email me at kaija.gahm@aya.yale.edu to get access to a PDF if you hit a paywall on that link!

 I work mostly in R, although I've dabbled in MATLAB, and I'd like to learn Python soon.